anushkayadav/vlsi-iiith/SRIP/Codes/readme.txt

 --------------------------------------------------------------------------------

 Run index.html file for simulator
-For the detailed instructions to run the simulator, check About.txt file
+For the detailed instructions to run the simulator, check [About](https://github.com/anushkayadav/vlsi-iiith/blob/master/SRIP/Codes/About.txt) Page

 Simulator Files:
 index.html
 js/main.js
 images
+mygraph

 Libraries used:
 Bootstrap for better layout